ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 </code-example>

 At runtime, the input will be set to the empty string, which is not a `boolean` value.
-Angular Classiccomponent libraries that deal with this problem often "coerce" the value into the right type in the setter:
+Angular Classic component libraries that deal with this problem often "coerce" the value into the right type in the setter:

 <code-example format="typescript" language="typescript">